ozkary/ozkary.github.io/_posts/2023/2023-07-01-data-engineering-process-fundamentals-data-analysis-visualization.md

 Designing effective dashboards requires attention to several key principles to ensure clarity, usability, and the ability to convey insights.
 Here's a short list of essential Dashboard Design Principles:

 - User-Centered Design: Understand our audience and their needs.
-Design the dashboard to provide relevant and actionable information to specific user roles.
+Design the dashboard to provide relevant and actionable information to specific user roles, executives only want to see the big picture not details

 - Clarity and Simplicity: Keep the design clean and uncluttered.
-Use a simple layout, meaningful titles, and avoid unnecessary decorations.
+Use a simple layout, meaningful titles, and avoid unnecessary decorations

 - Consistency: Maintain a consistent design across all dashboard components.
-Use the same color schemes, fonts, and visual styles to create a cohesive experience.
+Use the same color schemes, fonts, and visual styles to create a cohesive experience

 - Master Filter: Include a master filter that allows users to select a date range, segment, or other criteria.
-This synchronizes data across all components, ensuring a unified view.
+This synchronizes data across all components, ensuring a unified view

 - Data Context and Relationships: Clearly label components and provide context to explain data relationships.
-Help users understand the significance of each element.
+Help users understand the significance of each element

-- Limited Data Density: Avoid overloading the dashboard with excessive data points.
-Present only the most relevant information to prevent cognitive overload.

 - Whitespace: Use whitespace effectively to separate components and enhance readability.
-Proper spacing reduces visual clutter.
+Proper spacing reduces visual clutter

-- Real-Time Updates: If applicable, ensure that the dashboard provides real-time or near-real-time data updates for accurate decision-making.
+- Real-Time Updates: If applicable, ensure that the dashboard provides real-time or near-real-time data updates for accurate decision-making

-- Mobile Responsiveness: Design the dashboard to be responsive across various devices and screen sizes, ensuring usability on both desktop and mobile.
+- Mobile Responsiveness: Design the dashboard to be responsive across various devices and screen sizes, ensuring usability on both desktop and mobile

 - Testing and Iteration: Test the dashboard with actual users and gather feedback.
-Iterate on the design based on user insights and preferences.
+Iterate on the design based on user insights and preferences

 Effective dashboard design not only delivers data but also tells a story.
 It guides users through insights, highlights trends, and supports data-driven decision-making.
 Applying these principles will help create dashboards that are intuitive, informative, and impactful.